 - Price-match guarantee if you find better value elsewhere

 Of course, we couldn’t write a review of phone plans on the Optus network without mentioning the mother ship herself.
-It pretty much goes without saying that the telco giant provides a large range of postpaid options – 11 to be precise.
+It goes without saying that the telco giant provides a large range of postpaid options – 10 to be precise.
 You can choose a plan over 12 or 24-months or without a contract at all.
 Your one or two-year commitment will see some extra value included.
-In addition to strong data offerings, the big selling point of these plans is that they also provide access to English Premier League soccer matches on your mobile!
+In addition to strong data offerings, the big selling point of these plans is that they also periodically provide bonuses like data boosts and limitless streaming!
+Some plans also have included access to the English Premier League.
 The plans range from $30 a month, all the way up to $120.
 Below are a handful of them, but first let’s consider the main positives of Optus postpaid plans:

 - Watch EPL soccer on your mobile